ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 ### Windows installer for Mbed CLI

-[Mbed CLI](https://github.com/ARMmbed/mbed-cli) is also bundled with a Windows installer that includes all requirements on Windows 7 and newer (both the 32- and 64-bit versions).
+[Mbed CLI](https://github.com/ARMmbed/mbed-cli) is also bundled with a Windows installer that includes all requirements for Windows 7 and newer (both the 32- and 64-bit versions).

 The Windows installer for Mbed CLI for includes the following components: